 Ceria walked down the street, and breathed in.
 Slowly.
 The air was cold, but the city was warm, burning even.
 There were people around her, calling out her name, loving her though they had never seen her face before in their lives.
 She looked around, and saw a sight she had never even dreamed of in the sixty years she had been alive.

 It was humbling, wonderful, and in her heart, Ceria felt something give.
 She looked over with slightly blurred eyes and saw a tall figure to her left.
-In her mind’s eye, Gerial walked down the street, slightly stiff but nearly busting with pride, waving a hand now and then and going red when they cheered his name.
+In her mind’s eye, Gerial walked down the street, slightly stiff but nearly bursting with pride, waving a hand now and then and going red when they cheered his name.

 Ahead of her, Calruz strode ahead, tall, back straight to the sky, not looking left or right as he kept up his dignified façade—but loving every minute of it.

 For a moment.
 And then Ceria was back to the present, and she saw Pisces flicking his fingers and sending pink doves flying across the crowd, making them shriek and reach for the apparitions of light.
-She saw Ksmvr catch a wilted flower and eat it, Yvlon smile at a young boy who ran out of the crowd to stare at her arms, and then she looked ahead.
+She saw Ksmvr catch a wilted flower and eat it, Yvlon smiled at a young boy who ran out of the crowd to stare at her arms, and then she looked ahead.

 The sky was very bright.
 And it was still cold, still winter.
 But right now she felt warm.
 Ceria murmured the words to herself, and let them disappear in the sounds of celebration.